ahmedsnaj30/War-Card-Game/README.md

 # War-CardGame
 Developed the card game "War" in swift.

-This prject was intended to help me get familiar with Swift and XCode's programming environment.
+This project was intended to help me get familiar with Swift and XCode's programming environment.